shorebirdtech/docs/docs/faq.md

 Android or Objective-C/Swift on iOS), and the tool will warn you if it detects that you have changed native code as it will not be included in the patch.

+Shorebird also cannot change your app's Flutter version in a patch, as the Flutter engine is native code.

 ### Does Shorebird support Flutter Web?

 Code push isn't needed for Flutter web.
 When a user opens a web app it downloads